waryhermit/Bell-Installer-for-Windows/README.md

 ## QA steps
 Any time there is new code for QA...

-1. tag the BeLL-Apps repository
+1. tag the BeLL-Apps repository.
-2. modify `build.bat` in Bell-Install-for-Windows repository
+2. modify `build.bat` in Bell-Install-for-Windows repository.
-3. tag the Bell-Installer-for-Windows repository
+3. tag the Bell-Installer-for-Windows repository.
-4. Download the tag release code from the Bell-Installer-for-Windows onto a windows machine
+4. Download the tag release code from the Bell-Installer-for-Windows onto a windows machine, unzip it.
+5. If you don't have 7-zip installed on your machine, run `7z920.exe` to install it.
-5. Double click on `build.bat`, verify the `BeLL-Apps` folder now has code
+5. Double click on `build.bat`, verify the `BeLL-Apps` folder now has code  .
-6. Double click on the `install.bat` file, verify the install
+6. Double click on the `install.bat` file, verify the install.